Other Writings

 This review began at the end of 2022.
 This book argues against trinitarian Christianity and at times does so with erudition.
 What attracted me to it was the breadth of biblical material it covered.
 Unfortunately, the author makes some crucial errors and gets hung up on some fairly unphilosophical literalisms, inadvertently producing a small version of God.

 This review and extended reflection is a mildly edited version of a graded paper for the excellent HSTS 523 Science and Religion course taught by Dr. Gary Ferngren in 2007.
-I had come into this delightfully challenging course with quite a few amorphous opinions that were able to solidify in the class and the writing of this review.
+I entered this delightfully challenging course with a few amorphous opinions that solidified in the class and during the writing of this review.
 Many of the elements of the extended reflection are found in one way or another in the Introduction of Redeeming Asimov.
-Redeeming Asimov came about in part to answer the three problems presented at the end of this review.
+Redeeming Asimov arose in part to address the three problems presented at the end of this review.
 Frankly, this was the best thing I had ever written up to that point.

 Reflections on my reasoning in this political moment.
 10/10/24